steven2303/UdacityAWSMachineLearning/Project1/report-template.md

 ## Summary

-This was our first time participating in a Kaggle competition.
-We started by gathering the data and ended with submitting our predictions to see how well we did.
-Throughout this process, we got a real sense of what machine learning involves.
-We learned the significance of exploratory analysis in understanding our data and improving our models.
-Additionally, we realized the importance of fine-tuning hyperparameters and evaluating performance to select the best candidate model.
-This experience gave us practical insights into the steps and considerations essential in a machine learning project.
+Our first time in a Kaggle competition was a real eye-opener into practical machine learning.
+We started by getting the data and ended with submitting our predictions to see how good our model was.
+This whole experience showed us how complex and varied machine learning can be.

+A key lesson for us was how important it is to really look into the data before jumping into modeling.
+This step, called exploratory data analysis, let us get to know our data better and make our models stronger.
+We also learned about tweaking hyperparameters – these are settings that can make a big difference in how well a model works.

+We got to learn a lot more than just theory – it was a chance to get our hands dirty with real machine learning work, giving us a much better understanding of how it all comes together.